Skip to content

 Nvidia Salary Negotiation: A Big Tech Insider's Playbook

-Nvidia compensation is built around its stock: the RSU grant is the centerpiece of every offer, and equity — not base — is where negotiation pays off.
+Nvidia compensation is built around its stock: the RSU grant is the centerpiece of every offer, and equity, not base, is where negotiation pays off.
 Add a genuinely valuable ESPP and aggressive refreshers, and the levers look different from the rest of big tech.
 Here's how to negotiate an Nvidia offer.

 How Nvidia comp is structured